- True to size

 The traction could be better in the Glideride 2

-The outsole of the Glideride 2 uses AHAR Plus, which claims to be 50% more durable than their standard high abrasion rubber.
+The outsole of the Glideride 2 uses AHAR Plus, which is 50% more durable than their standard high abrasion rubber.
 Based on the little amount of wear I see on the outsole after over 50 miles of running it would be hard to disagree.

 The grip of the AHAR Plus is fine on dry surfaces but when running on the wet pavement I did experience some shifting when rounding tight corners and it was hard to run with confidence.
 I also ran in some ice and snow and regretted it, almost falling on my butt while descending a steep hill.
 Most running shoes struggle in these conditions but the Glideride 2 was more like skates.

 I ran in the Glideride 2 on some cold and windy days and my foot never felt cold.